calipho-sib/sequence-viewer/README.md

-1) Include the library using bower or simple by including the javascript protein-sequence.js (note that if you choose the later approach you should also include the dependencies, jquery and handlebars)
+1) Include the library using bower or simple by including the javascript protein-sequence.js
 ```
 bower install sequence-viewer
 ```